tyler-alvord/oit-learning/Docsify/Image-Information/user-base.md

 # Using the base Lubuntu Image

 ## What is the "Base Image"
-The base image is a default configuration of Lubuntu.
+The base image is a default configuration of Lubuntu (Ubuntu w/ LXQT, or lightweight Ubuntu).
 It can be used when you just need a quick Linux box to spin up.
 The QCOW file can be used to create empty instances.

 For more information about creating custom images, speak with a system administrator - you can find the contact details for the admins in the "contacts" page.